OgzhnDev/YL_Midterm/README.md

 Disco Off: Deactivates disco mode and returns the RGB LED to its normal state.

-Each command triggers a specific behavior, allowing for flexible control and easy data logging during your midterm evaluation.
+Each command triggers a specific behavior, allowing for flexible control and easy data logging.